Spain's regional crisis hammers firms and families

 Like her fellow municipal employees in the southern town of La Linea de la Concepcion, she is owed eight months of unpaid wages.
 Nevertheless, she turns up every day to clean the bus station, fearing that if she stays at home the town hall will fire her, probably ending any chance of recovering her wages.

-Martinez, 47, has been reduced to begging for food with other local families at a shopping center in La Linea, which nestles next to the British territory of Gibraltar.
+Martinez, 47, has been reduced to begging for food with other local families at a shopping centre in La Linea, which nestles next to the British territory of Gibraltar.

 "We just want help with food ... it's very hard for the church to help everyone at the moment," said Martinez, who has worked as a cleaner in the Andalucian coastal town for 14 years.